 Split Sonar View

-Split Sonar View displays sonar returns from the 83 kHz wide beam on the left side of the screen and displays sonar returns from the 200 kHz narrow beam on the right side of the screen.
+Split Sonar View displays sonar returns from each down beam frequency on separate sides of the screen.
 You can use the Split Sonar View to make side by side comparisons between the sonar returns from both beams.